carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 > ## Challenge: Look for surprises
 >
-> Run hashtags on two of your other datasets.
+> Run the hashtags plug-in on the @tinycarebot dataset.
 >
 > Are there tags that surprised you?
 > Look at that individual tweet and figure out if that context helps you